-A yummy dash on any steamed vegetable brings it to life.
+A dash on any steamed vegetable brings it to life.
 Make an easy aemono with asparagus, broccoli or any greens.

 1. Green Bean Noodle Salad with Sake Steamed Pulled Chicken and Sesame Sauce

 Soak some green bean noodles in boiling hot water, drain well and chop up roughly.
 Lightly salt chicken breast fillet and splash liberally with sake.
 Steam till tender, and when cool, pull apart with fingers.
-Julienne finely Lebanese cucumbers and mix together.
+Julienne finely Lebanese cucumbers or gherkin and mix together.
 Pour on Kei’s Kitchen Sesame Sauce.

 2. Tofu, Avocado and Sesame Sauce